Can Tricare Cover Therapy? Your Counseling Options For Mental Health

 Takeaway

 TRICARE covers treatment for essential mental health and substance use disorders.
 TRICARE’s expansion to cover telemental health care permanently could support thousands of military personnel and family members.
 If obstacles like relocation, scheduling, and concern about discretion have prevented you from seeking mental health treatment, online counseling could help.
-BetterHelp’s mental health care services can connect you or a loved one with a therapist in your area of need.
+Platforms like BetterHelp’s mental health care services can connect you or a loved one with a therapist in your area of need.

 Seeking to improve your mental health?